 Between Black and White women, the interaction term was statistically significant for MiBP, MBzP, and ∑HMW phthalates, and borderline significant (0.05 < p-value for multiplicative interaction < 0.10) for MECPP, MCNP, and MCPP.

-Between Asian and White women, the interaction term was statistically significant for MCOP and ∑HMW phthalates, and borderline significant for MEP and MiBP.
+Between Asian and White women, the interaction term was statistically significant for MCOP and borderline significant for MEP and MiBP.

 Bold: p-value < 0.05.

-∑LMW phthalate metabolites = molar sum of MEP, MnBP, and MiBP; ∑DEHP metabolites = molar sum of MEHP, MEHHP, MEOHP, and MECPP; ∑HMW phthalate metabolites = molar sum of MBzP, MCOP, MCNP, and MCPP.
+∑LMW phthalate metabolites = molar sum of MEP, MnBP, and MiBP; ∑DEHP metabolites = molar sum of MEHP, MEHHP, MEOHP, and MECPP; ∑HMW phthalate metabolites = molar sum of MEHP, MEHHP, MEOHP, MECPP, MBzP, MCOP, MCNP, and MCPP.

 Supplemental Table S7 Distributions of covariates, glucose, and insulin in 1999/2000 by race/ethnicity